HT2026 Design & Analysis of Algorithms notes

 This is worst case like merge sort, but is in-place like insertion sort.

-Definition 3.6: A priority queue maintains a set of elements, each with an associated key.
+Definition 3.9: A priority queue maintains a set of elements, each with an associated key.
 Max-priority queues give priority to elements with larger keys; min-priority keys are defined similarly.

 Max-priority queues have the following operations:

-• insert(S, x, k) inserts element x with key k into S
+• Insert(S, x, k) inserts element x with key k into S

-• extractMax(S) removes and returns the element of S with the largest key
+• ExtractMax(S) removes and returns the element of S with the largest key

 4. Dynamic programming